julianjumper/yadl/README.md

 > Simplify Data Workflows by Combining Programming and Data Operations! <br>
 > Beyond basic queries, SQL struggles with complex data manipuiation.
 APIs often return data in JSON format, requiring additional parsing.
 YADL bridges the gap, offering built-in functionality for both - write less code, analyze more effectively.
 It's a programming language that allows to parse different file types (json, csv, etc.) with a singe load function and to work with data operations on it.

+> *YADL* is a Turing-complete language and was created in a group at university.
+Thanks to all of them.
+This repository is a re-upload.

 ```js
 weather_data = load("./weather-data.json", "json") // open json file